-Course information, including tests, quizzes, answer keys and homework problems, can be found on the class website at http://stevekifowit.com/classes/m131.htm.
+Course information, including tests, homework assignments, and answer keys, can be found on the class website at http://stevekifowit.com/classes/m131.htm.

 Grades, announcements, and Zoom meeting information will be posted in our Canvas course shell.
 Other course information will be available on the class website.